- AI Statistics in Sports and Gaming

 The sports business is at a point where it is ready to adopt every AI strategy and improve its decision-making by performing data-driven objectives.
 As a matter of fact, from 2015 to 2018, the NBA reviewed over 25,000 games and found over 2,000 missed or incorrect actions.
 This amounts to 1.49% wrong decisions in the finals of each close game.

 This deciding factor has now been rescued by AI-dependent technologies where the officials can watch every close game with probability and visual data.
 Not only that, AI-based technologies serve the sports industry in a thousand other scenarios.

-Below are a few of the significant AI applications in sports with real use examples:
+Below are a few of the significant AI in sports examples:

-The analysis of player performance is even more sophisticated, thanks to AI.
+AI is also used for analyzing players’ performance.
 Even the coaches can gain insights using visuals and data to work on the strength and weaknesses of the players and make alterations in the game strategies.

-From football to tennis, this is true of all sports.
-A powerful AI technology, Computer Vision is used for human motion sensing and tracking using video sequences.
+From football to tennis, AI can be harnessed in all types of sports.
+A powerful AI technology, computer vision is used for human motion sensing and tracking using video sequences.
 This brings out three results:

 - Motion tracking and detection

 - Color and template combination tracking